andreamartz/turn-blue-chrome-extension/README.md

 - changing the name and description in the manifest.json
 - modifying the page background color from green to a shade of blue

-Code comments were written after consulting the following references:
+Some code comments were written after consulting the following reference:

 - https://developer.chrome.com/docs/extensions/reference/runtime/#event-onInstalled